RUSSIA: First Jehovah's Witness ban conviction, more trials underway

 Oryol jailing and fine after local ban

-In February 2019 Dennis Ole Christensen, a Danish citizen, and Sergei Skrynnikov were also found guilty under Criminal Code Article 282.2 – in their cases, Part 1 ("organisation of extremist activity") – for allegedly "continuing the activities" of the Oryol Jehovah's Witness congregation.
-That community had been liquidated as an "extremist organisation" in 2016 by order of Oryol Regional Court.
+In February 2019 Dennis Ole Christensen, a Danish citizen, and Sergei Skrynnikov were also found guilty under Criminal Code Article 282.2, Part 1 (“Organisation of the activity of a social or religious association or other organisation in relation to which a court has adopted a decision legally in force on liquidation or ban on the activity in connection with the carrying out of extremist activity”), after the Oryol Jehovah's Witness community was banned as an "extremist organisation" in 2016 by Oryol Regional Court.

 Christensen is now serving a six-year prison term (likely to total about three years once his time in pre-trial detention is taken into account), while Skrynnikov was fined 350,000 Roubles.
 Both men appealed unsuccessfully against their convictions.